casiphia/go-micro-examples/README.md

 This is an example code about go micro framework , help you in the development process to better use the framework plug-in , can help you better understand the framework code , provides out-of-the-box code examples .

+If it is helpful to you, please help to click a like.

 ### Install

 - Go 1.16+